 Teens charged after girl with allergy exposed to pineapple

-BUTLER, Pa. – Authorities say three teenagers face criminal charges after intentionally exposing a school classmate with a severe pineapple allergy to the fruit.
+BUTLER, Pa. – Three teenagers face criminal charges after intentionally exposing a school classmate with a severe pineapple allergy to the fruit, authorities said.

 Police in Butler Township allege that a 14-year-old high-fived the other 14-year-old girl to expose her to the fruit during lunch period Dec.
 13 at Butler Intermediate High School.
 The victim was taken by ambulance to Butler Memorial Hospital where she was treated and released.

+The suspect was charged in juvenile court with felony aggravated assault, criminal conspiracy, and other offenses.
+Two other girls, ages 13 and 14, face charges including criminal conspiracy.

 Chief John Hays said the girl's allergy was well-known and pineapple isn't served during that period but someone had brought it from home.

-The suspect was charged in juvenile court with felony aggravated assault, criminal conspiracy, and other offenses.
-Two other girls, age 13 and 14, face charges including criminal conspiracy.

-Attorney Mike Santicola calls the case a prank and suggests that the defendants were overcharged.
+While pineapple is not typically a weapon, police consulted with Butler County prosecutors, who recommended aggravated assault charges because the girls are alleged to have been aware of their classmate's allergy, he said.

+"This was an intentional act," Lt.
+Matt Pearson said.
+"They sat at the lunch table right next to her and talked about doing it.
+Some had reservations, but they went through with it."